-PlatteForum, as an artist community, supports the creation and presentation of new art and ideas by contemporary artists.
+As an artist community, PlatteForum supports the creation and presentation of new art and ideas by contemporary artists.
 By supporting working artists, PlatteForum generates dialogue in the larger community about the role of the artist in society.
 Located in a rich urban context, PlatteForum’s dynamic, artist-centered residences are built upon the notion of engaging the broader community in the creation of new work, where artists, youth, and the public collaborate.
 Each resident artist becomes a catalyst for innovative and expanded thinking about what art is and can be.

-We are one of the first urban residencies in the United States.
+PlatteForum created one of the first urban artist residencies in the United States.
 Through our brand of unique programming, we engage artists, youth, and community in ways that spark imaginations and improve the quality of life for all involved.
 We provide effective out-of-school creative learning that is long-term, consistent, intensive, in-depth, and high in artistic quality to address the problem of little to no access to arts-based learning in schools our youth attend.
-Outside of PlatteForum, there are virtually no opportunities for youth to publicly exhibit work they have created in any context, talk about their inspiration with people who come to view their work, or experience the thrill of an exhibition in which they are featured.
+Outside of PlatteForum, there are few opportunities for youth to publicly exhibit work they have created in any context, talk about their inspiration with people who come to view their work, or experience the thrill of an exhibition in which they are featured.
 We provide stimulating, multidimensional learning designed to empower, enrich, and support youth, while positively impacting the personal, academic, and professional skills they must develop and strengthen for success; this approach augments traditional educational environments to better meet students’ needs.

-Youth and community alike acquire a stronger understanding of the role arts play in our community as well as the role of the artist in society through collaboration with professional artists.
+By participating in PlatteForum’s programs, youth and community alike acquire a stronger understanding of the role arts play in our community as well as the role of the artist in society through collaboration with professional artists.
 Creative residents report that our Artist Residency significantly impacts their personal and professional growth as artists.
 Artists have profound experiences at PlatteForum that they have not have anywhere else.